peter88213/yw2odm/docs/usage.md

 #### optional arguments:

-`--silent`  suppress error messages and the request to confirm overwriting or using defaults
+`--silent`  suppress error messages and the request to confirm overwriting